JacquelineCasey/flask-tutorial/README.md

   HTML in the form of a string.
 The `\deprecated` endpoint does this, for example.

-- Alternatively, you write HTML in seperate files (in fact, you can write templates, but normal HTML also works).
+- Alternatively, you can write HTML in seperate files (in fact, you can write templates, but normal HTML also works).
 The `render_template()` function generates the full response object to be sent.
 See `\sample` or the homepage.